cathyxjl/UserInterestPrediction/README.md

 Compose the project
-Cleaned and Transformed event_attendees_raw into event_attendees,event_attendee_count,user_attend_summary,user_attend_count,and save into cassandra still working on other components
+Cleaned and Transformed event_attendees_raw into event_attendees,event_attendee_count,user_attend_summary,user_attend_count,and save into cassandra.
+I am still working on other components